Activity Indicator with Swift

 return activityIndicatorView

-3. If we have a frame we will set the activityIndicatorView frame.
+UIActivityIndicatorViewwith the style that gets passed as an argument. - If we have a frame we will set the

-4. If we have a center point we will set the center of our activityIndicatorView.
+activityIndicatorViewframe. - If we have a center point we will set the

 Now all we need to do is to call this function and then add the activity view as a subview.
 I am going to be doing this in my viewDidLoad method.